Deducteam/dedukti_set_theory/README.md

 - *weakextensionality.lp* contains the proofs of the theorem prooving weak extensionality

 - *finitary.lp*, *infinity.lp* and *closure.lp* contain the proofs of lemmas 42 to 53.

+NB: The lemmas are those detailed in *Cut elimination for Zermelo set theory* (G. Dowek, A. Miquel, 2007, http://www.lsv.fr/~dowek/Publi/zermodulo.pdf).